 - 5.6.1 INITIAL INVITATION - 5.6.1.1 The organising NAC must issue initial invitations to participate to all eligible NACs.
 Copies of all invitations must be sent to the respective National Balloon Federations and CIA delegates, where these exist, for information. - 5.6.1.2 The organising NAC shall issue an invitation for an equal number of at least two competitors to each eligible NAC.
-The current championship medal holders (top 3), if any, shall be invited in addition through their NACs. - 5.6.1.3 Only the initial invitation must be sent by the organising NAC to eligible NACs, all further documents pertaining to the initial invitation may be directly addressed by the organisers to the nominated participants. - 5.6.1.4 The following information must be given to all eligible NACs with the initial invitation: - the maximum total number of competitors the organiser is prepared to accommodate, - the total number of eligible NACs invited, - the organiser's policy on entry-fees, - the equal number of competitors to be invited from each eligible NAC in relation to 5.6.1.2, - the organiser's policy and chosen procedure on invitations in relation to 5.6.2.1, - the exact timetable for issuing further invitations (if any) and official entry forms, - the date of the deadline when invited NACs must have responded and taken up their initial and further (if any) invitations. - the deadlines for the return of all entries. - 5.6.1.5 There may be a reserve list which shall consist of an additional number of eligible entrants not exceeding 10% of the maximum total number of competitors under 5.6.1.4.
+The current championship medal holders (top 3), if any, shall be invited in addition through their NACs. - 5.6.1.2.1 The current champion (1st place) of the Women's and Youth World- or Continental Championship, if any, shall be invited to the next equivalent World- or Continental General Championship. - 5.6.1.3 Only the initial invitation must be sent by the organising NAC to eligible NACs, all further documents pertaining to the initial invitation may be directly addressed by the organisers to the nominated participants. - 5.6.1.4 The following information must be given to all eligible NACs with the initial invitation: - the maximum total number of competitors the organiser is prepared to accommodate, - the total number of eligible NACs invited, - the organiser's policy on entry-fees, - the equal number of competitors to be invited from each eligible NAC in relation to 5.6.1.2, - the organiser's policy and chosen procedure on invitations in relation to 5.6.2.1, - the exact timetable for issuing further invitations (if any) and official entry forms, - the date of the deadline when invited NACs must have responded and taken up their initial and further (if any) invitations. - the deadlines for the return of all entries. - 5.6.1.5 There may be a reserve list which shall consist of an additional number of eligible entrants not exceeding 10% of the maximum total number of competitors under 5.6.1.4.